 If you were hoping for a USB-C iPhone this year, I hate to tell you it’s probably not going to happen – it looks like Apple’s vision of the future revolves around a portless iPhone, not one with USB Type C…

 It seems Apple will continue to use the Lightning Port on the upcoming iPhone lineup.
 Instead of switching to USB-C, like many iPhone users have been asking for quite some time now, recent rumors indicate Apple will keep using the same Lightning connector it’s been using since 2012.
-Not only that, but the rumors also state the company will start producing a portless iPhone for next year.
+Not only that, but the rumors also state the company will start producing a portless iPhone next year (2021).

 iPhone 13 Could Be First “Portless iPhone”

 In another tweet, Fudge claims the Smart Connector won’t be used for charging.
 Fudge continues saying that the next-generation iPhone will ditch the Lightning connector and go fully portless, though this won’t happen until 2021 with the iPhone 13.
 However, Fudge also states the iPhone 13’s development hasn’t yet begun, so this is “just a plan” at the moment.

 Fudge is not the only one talking about a portless iPhone.
 Ming-Chi Kuo, an Apple analyst, and famous leaker has been talking about a wireless iPhone since last year.
 Kuo explained that, in 2021, Apple will offer a completely wireless experience with the highest-end iPhone 13.
 Kuo did not mention anything about a Smart Connector in his report.

 How Would You Debug A Portless iPhone!?